 The sonar monitored the bed level and controlled the underflow sludge pump.
 The heavy-density sludge bed was pumped to the thickener and to the filter press.
 Controlling the underflow pump by the sonar guaranteed an optimized density being pumped to the thickener which improved settling in the thickener and also to the filter press which reduced maintenance costs by reducing run time.

 The sonar monitored the bed level by controlling the underflow bed pump.
 This guaranteed and optimized density being pumped away to sludge handling filter presses etc. The sonar also monitored the clarity of the water between the bed level and the launder to control the polymer floc pump.
 As the clarity deteriorated with greater suspended solids the polymer floc dose increased.
 As the clarity improved the polymer floc dose decreased which also enhanced the bed density by not overdosing the polymer floc.

-Hawk installed ORCA sonar transmitter on each tank.
-Because the application varied in suspended solids and interface densities we provide 3 different sonar transducers to optimize each application.
+Hawk installed an ORCA sonar transmitter on each tank.
+Because the application varied in suspended solids and interface densities we provide 3 different sonar transducers to optimize each mining and minerals application.